HeleneWang007/Big-Data-Final-Project/README.md

 # Optimization-Based Index Enhancement Project

-This repository converts the original notebook into a Python package layout.
-The analytical notebook is preserved under `notebooks/`, while reusable logic is moved into importable modules under `src/index_enhancement/`.

 ## Project purpose

 The project studies an optimization-based index-enhancement strategy on the S&P 500.
 It builds a sector-constrained portfolio using momentum-based expected returns and linear programming, then evaluates full-period backtest performance over a grid of parameter settings.